TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

 #### Generate SSH keys

-* Open a windows powershell
+* Open a Windows PowerShell
 * Type `ssh-keygen -t ed25519 -C "ssh-key-TUC"`
 * The command prompt will ask for a file name and passphrase: Keep it empty and press enter until you see the following statement;
 * `Your identification has been saved in C:\Users\...\.ssh\id_ed25519`